Frequently Asked Questions

 Minors must be paid at least the state minimum wage.

-As of January 1, 2023, the California state minimum wage is $15.50 an hour for everyone.
+Effective January 1, 2024, the minimum wage is $16.00 per hour for all employers.
 Local cities and counties are allowed to enact minimum wage rates and many cities have adopted ordinances which establish higher minimum wage rates for employees working within their local jurisdiction.
 The employer must follow the stricter standard; that is, the one that is better for the employee.
 Thus, since California’s current law requires a higher minimum wage rate than does the federal law, all employers in California who are subject to both laws must pay the state minimum wage rate unless their employees are exempt under California law.
 Similarly, if a local city or county has adopted a higher minimum wage, employees must be paid the local wage where it is higher than the state or federal minimum wage rates.

 Employers may pay new employees 85% of the minimum wage while they are learning the new job, but only up to their first 160 hours of work and only if they have no previous similar experience.